gabeorosan/pa-project/README.md

 Krupovica and Koonin, 2017 and I used this to write the desired fold name to the database data for each capsid if it was listed on SCOP.
 I also wrote a script to output a text file containing the frequency of each AA in each protein capsid.
-Additionally, in order to make the most relevant data quickly available, I parsed the GP and AA data resulting from franken_pas.m and find_aas.py respectively to find the closes GP and most common AA within 5 Angstroms of the stored PAs.
+Additionally, in order to make the most relevant data quickly available, I parsed the GP and AA data resulting from franken_pas.m and find_aas.py respectively to find the closest GP and most common AA within 5 Angstroms of the stored PAs.
 I also used count_aas.py to create a json file (aas.json) with the counts of each AA in the full capsid for each virus - later incorporated into the db.json database for the website.